douglasgreen/outlines/computing/operating_systems/linux.md

 3.  **Script Permissions**: To execute a script, it must have execute permissions, which can be set with `chmod +x scriptname`.

-4.  **Running a Script**: Execute a script by typing its path in the shell, like `./scriptname` if you\'re in the same directory as the script.
+4.  **Running a Script**: Execute a script by typing its path in the shell, like `./scriptname` if you're in the same directory as the script.

 ##### Automating Tasks with Scripts